Two Video Set

 Songs: John Henry, Sitting on Top of the World, I Am a Pilgrim, Going Down the Road Feelin’ Bad, Wondrous Love, Wayfaring Stranger, Shady Grove, Pretty Polly, Reuben’s Train and Craggy Pinnacle.

-DVD 2: Al teaches a dynamic arrangement of Clarence Ashley’s iconic clawhammer banjo tune, The Cuckoo (The Coo-Coo Bird), replete with hammer-ons, pull-offs, octave licks and other tricks of the trade.
+Video 2: Al teaches a dynamic arrangement of Clarence Ashley’s iconic clawhammer banjo tune, The Cuckoo (The Coo-Coo Bird), replete with hammer-ons, pull-offs, octave licks and other tricks of the trade.

 Using DADGAD for fiddle tunes can build your arranging skills as well as your picking techniques.
 Bonapart's Retreat, Red Haired Boy, Frosty Morning and the “pure bluegrass” of Black Mountain Rag all fall neatly into DADGAD as Al plays the melody with alternating bass accompaniment and the added power of some iconic bluegrass licks.